redsanket/spark/external/storm/guide/security/index.rst

 Kerberos Authentication
 -----------------------

-Storm at Yahoo uses Kerberos to authenticate the end user with Nimbus.
+Storm at Oath uses Kerberos to authenticate the end user with Nimbus.
 For hosted clusters, it should already be set up on the gateways so that all you need to do to access Storm is to run ``kinit`` before running the ``storm`` command.